HoboChen/hoboreadpapers/distributed-system.md

 Recently, decoupling storage from compute has become a trend for cloud computing industry.

 1. Hardware of compute / storage nodes can be different.
-2. Disks on different storage nodes can form one pool form fragmentation and storage usage concerns.
+2. Disks on different storage nodes can form one pool for fragmentation and storage usage concerns.
 3. There is no local persistent state on compute nodes(?), which makes it easier and faster for database migration.

 *PolarFS* is designed and implemented to prove a better filesystem comparing to the other common products as there does exist trade-off between consistent and performance.